gitlines/gowebexamples/content/first-own.md

 +++
 weight = 1
-title = "Hello World"
+title = "First Own"
 tags = ["testTag"]
-description = "This examples shows how to create an HTTP server using the net/http package from the standard library.
-It contains all functionalities about the HTTP protocol."
+description = "Some description"
 +++

-# Hello World
+# First Own

 ## Introduction
 Go is a battery included programming language and has a webserver already built in.